 There are 5 air-conditioned cabins, all which have ensuite bathroom facilities..
 King Snefro 6 offers a fun liveaboard diving trip around the Northern Red Sea in smaller groups which makes it a great choice for a full charter out of Sharm El Sheikh.

 Dive experience: Red Sea North & Tiran Straits - Open Water diver licence and 15 logged dives are required.

-Cruise price per person includes: Cabin accommodation with air-conditioning, breakfast, lunch, dinner, snacks, water, hot drinks, soft drinks, return transfers from Sharm airport/hotel to boat, dives (as detailed in the trips above), experienced English-speaking divemaster(s) (1 guide for every 8 divers), tanks, weights/weightbelts.
+Cruise price per person includes: Cabin accommodation with air-conditioning, breakfast, lunch, dinner, snacks, water, hot drinks, soft drinks, return transfers from Sharm airport/hotel to boat, dives (as detailed in the trips above), experienced English-speaking divemaster(s) (1 guide for every 8 divers), tanks, weights/weightbelts, all taxes.

 Optional extras: Alcoholic drinks, enriched air nitrox for certified divers (max.
 2 x 12L tanks per guest per trip - US$ 5 per tank - must be booked in advance), 15 litre tanks (US$ 5 per night), torch.
 Unless otherwise stated, all the listed items need to be paid on arrival.